-International students in the USA need the best health insurance given the expensive medical care costs in the country.
-Given the many student insurance choices, finding the best health insurance for international students in the USA can be challenging.
-The cheapest health insurance for international students on F1 visa in USA is offered by Student Journey Lite insurance plan, starting at just $30 per month.
-The popular and best health insurance for international students in the USA are Student Journey Platinum by IMG, Patriot Exchange Program from IMG, StudentSecure Select from WorldTrips.
-To make the process easy, we list the top international student health insurance options and allow students to filter the US student insurance plans based on coverage benefits.
+International students in the USA need the best US student health insurance given very high US health care costs.
+Finding the best health insurance for international students in the USA can be challenging.
+The cheapest F1 visa health insurance is the Student Journey Lite insurance plan at just $30 per month.
+The best international students health insurance are the Student Journey Platinum by IMG, Patriot Exchange Program from IMG and the StudentSecure Select from WorldTrips.
+Here, we list the top international student health insurance plans allowing students to filter US student medical insurance plans based on coverage benefits.

 The health insurance cost in usa for international students starts from $30 per month.
 The health insurance cost in usa for international students depends on the student's age, coverage duration, medical benefits, deductible, and co-insurance.

-The average cost of international student insurance for 20 year old students for duartion of one month.
+The average cost of international student insurance for 20 year old students for duration of 1 month.

 Insurance Plans | Policy maximum | Deductible | Cost |